 For an N-statement transaction: In a typical 'traditional' replication setup:

-⚈ 0 or N (N+2?) latency hits, depending on whethere Client is 'near' Master.
+⚈ 0 or N (N+2?) latency hits, depending on whether the Client is co-located with the Master.

-⚈ Replication latencies and delays leading to issues with "Critical Reads".
+⚈ Replication latencies and delays lead to issues with "Critical Reads".

 ⚈ 0 latency hits (assuming Client is 'near' some node)